 Here is where I buy my more speculative investments, which mostly consist of Bitcoin and Ethereum:

 - Bitpanda – In addition to crypto, they also offer physically backed investments into precious metals like gold and silver and are based in Austria, my home country.
 Bitpanda even enables users to set up personal saving plans, which allow investors to dollar-cost-average into these volatile assets.

-- Kraken – Another great exchange to buy & hold digital assets.
-However, in my opinion the exchange is a bit more complicated and less user-friendly compared to the other two.
+- Kraken – Another great exchange to buy & hold digital assets with a long history.